realworldocaml/book/en/09-modules2-draft.md

 - : Int_interval.t = Int_interval.Interval (4, 3)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To abstract the type `Int_interval.t`, we need to apply an interface
+To make `Int_interval.t` abstract, we need to apply an interface to
-to the output of the functor.
-Here's one possible such interface.
+the output of the `Make_interval`.
+Here's an explicit interface that
-Note that we needed to add a new type, `endpoint`, to represent the
-type of the endpoints of the interval.
+we can use for that purpose.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module type Interval_intf = sig